 Neil Tangri is currently a PhD candidate in paleoceanography at Stanford University.
 Previously, he led the waste and climate change campaign for GAIA, the Global Alliance for Incinerator Alternatives and the Global Anti-Incinerator Alliance.
 A founding member of GAIA and formerly with Essential Action, he has also worked as a community organizer; as a media advocate training grassroots activists in press relations; as a researcher documenting urban environmental problems and their causes in India; and as a tall ship sailor.
 Neil speaks English, Spanish and Hindi.
 He is based in Palo Alto, CA

-Crude Accountability Co-Founder Kate Watters also serves for the Board of Directors.
+Crude Accountability Co-Founder Kate Watters also serves on the Board of Directors.